Judgy53/holbertonschool-web_react/0x08_react_redux_action_creator_normalizr/README.md

 - You must export the list of notifications using a Normalizr’s `normalize`
 - All the tests in the project should pass
 - File: `task_1/dashboard/src/schema/notifications.js, task_1/dashboard/src/schema/notifications.test.js`

+## 2. Filter a normalized Schema
+Copy the contents of `dashboard` from the `task_1` directory into a `task_2` directory at the root of the project

+Modify the function `getAllNotificationsByUser` to use the normalized dataset

+Requirements:
+- You should only use one loop at this point
+- You should not use `Object.keys`
+- You should not have to modify the test, and the test should pass correctly
+- All the tests in the project should pass
+- File: `task_2/dashboard/src/schema/notifications.js`